-Also known as the water hyssop, Bacopa Monnieri is an herb which can improve mental acuity, focus, and cognitive function.
+Also known as the water hyssop, Bacopa Monnieri is an herb that can improve mental acuity, focus, and cognitive function.
 Unlike other supplements taken to support brain health, it does not have any age-specific effects and can therefore be taken by adults throughout any stage of life.

 Bacopa Monnieri improves neurological function by increasing the length of dendrites, which are found at the beginning and end of neurons.
 Dendrites release and gather information, acting as the link between one neuron to another.
 The longer your dendrites, the more efficiently neurons can transfer messages from the brain throughout the body.
 Bacopa Monnieri is also an antioxidant, which can fight off free radicals such as Amyloid beta peptides in the brain.

 Patients can take 300 mg of the supplement daily (55% bacoside content), which has proven to support better overall health.
 Additionally, 750-1,000 mg of Bacopa Monnieri leaf powder has also shown to benefit wellness, and when ingested in this form, it does not need to be taken with food.
-It has been shown to produce a more powerful effect when taken with coffee in the morning on an empty stomach .
+It has been shown to produce a more powerful effect when taken with coffee in the morning on an empty stomach.

 Gingko Biloba, also known as the maidenhair tree, has gained the attention of researchers for its suspected ability to improve mental acuity.
 Evidence points to its power to reduce levels of Platelet Activating Factor (PAF) in the blood, thereby lowering thrombotic levels (buildup of blood clots).
-This anti-inflammatory effect is also extended to neuronal activity, and helps the efficient message delivery between neurons.
+This anti-inflammatory effect is also extended to neuronal activity and helps the efficient message delivery between neurons.
 Finally, the supplement is a natural antioxidant, which lowers levels of Beta-amyloid coloring in critical areas of the brain, including the prefrontal cortex.

-For better mental performance, individuals can take 120-240 mg of the supplement, while 40-120 mg can be taken 3 times per day to alleviate cognitive decline .
+For better mental performance, individuals can take 120-240 mg of the supplement, while 40-120 mg can be taken 3 times per day to alleviate cognitive decline.

 Extracted from the huperziceae family of herbs, Huperzine A is a compound, which acts as an acetylcholinesterase inhibitor.
 Acetylcholinesterase degrades acetylcholine, the major neurotransmitter responsible for passing chemical messages between neurons, causing slower information transfer.
 By inhibiting acetylcholinesterase, Huperzine A helps to increase acetylcholine for improved information transfer and better overall cognitive function.

-The daily recommendation for Huperzine A is 50-200 mcg, and the supplement does not need to be taken with food .
+The daily recommendation for Huperzine A is 50-200 mcg, and the supplement does not need to be taken with food.

 Choline is a vitamin found naturally in beef liver, eggs, legumes, and nuts.
 It acts as a precursor molecule for acetylcholine, which as mentioned above, supports the efficient transfer of information from one neuron to the next.
 As such, it pairs well with Huperzine A.

-While 250 to 500 mg of choline can be taken daily for general health, 1 to 2 grams have been linked to an improvement in overall acetylcholine levels .
+While 250 to 500 mg of choline can be taken daily for general health, 1 to 2 grams have been linked to an improvement in overall acetylcholine levels.